MischaU8/yumyum/tools/sweep-tool_DBM_4LVNTBQ.md

 Uploaded: 2023-04-19

-yum yum Floyd here with a quick look at the sweep tool and plasticity to use the sweep tool you need a curve to sweep along and a profile to sweep for this example I'll select these edges and
+yum yum Floyd here with a quick look at the sweep tool in Plasticity to use the sweep tool you need a curve to sweep along and a profile to sweep for this example I'll select these edges and